 Lets Talk Cornwall website - Help with food

-For more information if your worried about money, please see our 'Worried about money page' in our 'Helping Hand' section.
+For more information if you are worried about money, please see our 'Worried about money page' in our 'Helping Hand' section.

 To save energy around the home, as well as contacts for other energy and money advice services that can offer assistance.